Streaming dictionary matching with mismatches: Algorithm

-Recall that the streaming algorithm of Theorem~\ref{th:main} is comprised of the algorithms of Lemma~\ref{lm:largeperiods} and of Lemma~\ref{lm:smallperiods} ran in parallel.
-Below we explain how to de-amortise these two algorithms.
-We use a standard approach called the \emph{tail trick} that was already used in~\cite{streamdictionary,k-mismatch,Clifford:17}.
+Lemma~\ref{lm:largeperiods} and Lemma~\ref{lm:smallperiods} yield a streaming algorithm for the dictionary matching with~$k$ mismatches with the complexities of Theorem~\ref{th:main-deamortised}, except that the time is amortised.
+Below we explain how to de-amortise the algorithm.
+We use a standard approach called the \emph{tail trick}.

-\subsection{De-amortised algorithm with a delay}
+\subsubsection{De-amortised algorithm with a delay}

-First, note that there is an easy way to de-amortise the algorithm of Lemma~\ref{lm:largeperiods} if we allow delaying the occurrences by $d$ characters.
-In order to do that, we divide the text into non-overlapping blocks of length $d$, and de-amortise the processing time of a block over the next block, by running $\tilde{\Theta}(k + \log d)$ steps of the computation per character.
-We will need to memorize the occurrences that end at the last $2d$ positions of the text, but this requires only $\Oh(d)$ space and we can afford it.
+First, note that there is an easy way to de-amortise the algorithm of Lemma~\ref{lm:largeperiods} if we allow a delay by $d$ letters.
+Formally speaking, this means that an occurrence ending at position $i$ in the text does not need to be reported immediately after reading the $i$-th letter, but instead can be reported after reading any of the subsequent $d$ letters (and we do not require any control on when precisely does this happen).
+To obtain such an algorithm, we divide the text into non-overlapping blocks of length $d$, and de-amortise the processing time of a block over the next block.
+We must memorize the $k$-mismatch occurrences of the suffixes $\tau_i$ that end at the last $2d$ positions of the text, but this requires only $\Oh(d)$ space and we can afford it.

 We now show how to de-amortise the algorithm for Case~\ref{it:i} of Lemma~\ref{lm:smallperiods}.
-This time, we will not need the delay.
-The only step of the algorithm that requires de-amortisation is updating $L$ and $D$.
+This time, we do not need the delay.
+The only step of the algorithm that requires de-amortisation is updating $L$ and its encoding.
 We can de-amortise this step in a standard way.
-Namely, we de-amortise the time we need for an update by running $\tilde{\Theta}(k \log d)$ steps of the computation per each of the next $d$ characters of text.
-We also maintain the sketches of the $2d$ longest prefixes of the text in a round-robin fashion using $\Ooh(k d)$ space and $\Oh(k)$ time.
-If we need to extract the sketch of some suffix of $L$ before the update is finished, we use the previous version of the data structure and the sketches of the $2d$ latest suffixes of the text to compute the required values using Lemma~\ref{lm:sketch_concat}.
+Namely, we de-amortise the time we need for an update over the next $d$ letters of text.
+We also maintain the sketches of the reverses of the $2d$ longest prefixes of the text in the round-robin fashion using $\Ooh(k d)$ space and $\Oh(k)$ time.
+If we need to extract the sketch of the reverse of some suffix of $L$ before the update is finished, we use the previous version of the data structure and the sketches of the reverses of the prefixes to compute the required values using Corollary~\ref{cor:sketch_concat}.